invariant-labs/docs/docs/invariant_points/espools.md

 Adding **single-sided liquidity** is a powerful DeFi technique that many users overlook or don’t fully understand.
 Unlike the standard **50:50** setup (where you must deposit equal value of both tokens), **single-sided liquidity** lets you concentrate your liquidity entirely on one side of the pair, giving you more control over how your assets are used.

 Think of it like setting a **limit order** on a traditional exchange: you’re choosing a price range where you’re willing to trade one asset for another.
 Outside of that range, you simply hold your chosen asset.
-It’s a bit like saying, “I’ll sell my **USDC** for **ES** only if **ES** drops to my target price range.”
+It’s a bit like saying, “Will sell my **USDC** for **ES** only if **ES** drops to my target price range.”
 This approach can be more capital-efficient and strategic, but it requires careful planning.

 ### Quick tutorial step by step